Abbreviations : Report Help

 Most picornaviruses for which the natural hosts have been identified are specific for one, or a very few host species [exceptions are foot-and-mouth disease virus (FMDV) and encephalomyocarditis virus (EMCV)].
-Members of most species can be grown in cell culture.
-Resistant host cells (e.g., mouse cells in the case of the primate-specific polioviruses) can often be infected (for a single round) by transfection with naked, infectious RNA.
+Members of some species can be grown in cell culture.
+Resistant host cells (e.g., mouse cells in the case of the primate-specific polioviruses) can often replicate virus RNA (for a single round) by transfection with naked, infectious RNA.
 Transmission is horizontal, mainly by fecal-oral, fomite or airborne routes.
-Transmission by arthropod vectors is not known, although EMCV has been isolated from mosquitoes and ticks and poliovirus from flies; therefore mechanical transmission may be possible.
+Transmission by arthropod vectors is not known, although EMCV has been isolated from mosquitoes and ticks, and poliovirus from flies; therefore mechanical transmission may be possible.

 Infection is generally cytolytic, but persistent infections are common with some species and reported with others.
 Poliovirus infected cells undergo extensive vacuolation as membranes are reorganized into viral replication complexes.
 Infection may be accompanied by rapid inhibition of cap-dependent translation of cellular mRNAs (2Apro of poliovirus and Lpro of aphthovirus are each powerful inhibitors), mRNA synthesis, and the cellular secretory pathway (poliovirus 2B and 3A have been implicated).